Your wedding is over! You really looked good in your beautiful, perfect wedding dress!

 You definitely should get your wedding gown cleaned.
 Wedding dress cleaning is a must, especially if you plan on selling your bridal gown.

-Now, if you are daring you can clean your own bridal dress.
-Yes, that is right!
+Now, if you are daring. you can clean your own bridal dress.
+Yes, that's right!
 If you have a dress that is 100% polyester inside and outside.
 You may be able to turn the gown inside out, throw it in the washing machine on a gentle cycle, using a gentle detergent.

 If you plan on keeping your dress as an heirloom, then you want to have it cleaned and preserved.
 Take time to find a company who you trust.
 Check the phone book or the internet for sources.
 Ask other brides who they used.